PillPall/ansible-spotify-client/docs/Ansible_modules/spotify_update_playlists.md

 #### Synopsis

 Ansible module to add or remove tracks to/from a user playlist.
 Tracks and playlists can be provided via **URI or JSON File**.
-A JSON file can be generated using the Ansible module `spotify_search`, `spotify_user_playlists` or `spotify_artists_top_tracks` or visit this site for more informations [Link Playlists](https://beta.developer.spotify.com/documentation/web-api/reference/playlists/create-playlist/) [Link Tracks](https://beta.developer.spotify.com/documentation/web-api/reference/tracks/get-several-tracks/).
+A JSON file can be generated using the Ansible module `spotify_search`, `spotify_user_playlists` or `spotify_artists_top_tracks`.

+For more informations about the JSON data structure visit these links [(link playlists)](https://beta.developer.spotify.com/documentation/web-api/reference/playlists/create-playlist/) & [(link tracks)](https://beta.developer.spotify.com/documentation/web-api/reference/tracks/get-several-tracks/).

 You can only define one of the `playlist_id` and `playlist-file` options.

-You can only define one of the `track_file` and `track_file` options.
+You can only define one of the `track_id` and `track_file` options.

 You can combine these options for **playlist** and **track**.